Cosmoteer-Modding-Tools/cosmoteer-lsp/README.md

 ### How to use
 Set the `cosmoteerPath` setting to the path of your Cosmoteer installation.
 This is needed to validate references and assets for this language server, if you don't set it.
+If you have custom references which can't yet be resolved by the language server, you can add them to the `ignoredPaths` setting.
+This is an array of strings which will ingore every path which includes the String specified in it.
+Please be aware that the language server at the moment only checks the file which is currently open and not the whole workspace.

 ### Features until now